 The 2-day and 1-night Hawks Survivor Course is customised for school children and is conducted within School premises.
 A camping experience is simulated on the School grounds and participants camp out in tents for one night.
 Though short and concise it serves well as an introductory exposure giving participants an overview of the science and art of wilderness survival.

-The module is extensive and participants are exposed to about 100 tips and tricks.
+The module is extensive and participants are exposed to about 100 tips and tricks over the two days.
 More importantly, many of the tips have a direct relevance to what they are learning in class, whether Chemistry or Physics or Geometry or Geography or Botany or Biology.
-Telling time or latitude/longitude using the Sun and the stars, for instance.
-A lot of stuff is based on common sense and that is something that is inculcated in the participants - to open their minds to simple alternative possibilities.
-Boiling water in a plastic bottle, for instance.
-Some very important survival first aid tips are also taught - CPR, the Heimlich manoeuvre, victim evacuation, stopping bleeding, etc. Participants have a lot of fun and end up learning a lot of interesting stuff.
+Telling time using a compass, arriving at latitude/longitude using the Sun and the stars, moon watching, disinfecting water with chemicals, etc. A lot of stuff is based on common sense and that is something that is inculcated in the participants - to open their minds to simple and alternative possibilities.
+To multitasking.
+Some very important survival first aid tips are also taught - CPR, the Heimlich manoeuvre, victim evacuation, controlling excessive bleeding, etc. Participants have a lot of fun and end up learning a lot of interesting stuff.

 To make it more interesting, a couple of modules are taught during the night, particularly after the participants have been tucked into bed.
 The motive is for them to understand not to take anything for granted and to be aware of opportunities that present themselves.